Isle of Man Economic Substance Requirements (An Explanation)

 Test 2 – Is there any income arising to the Company ?

-The substance rules only apply to companies that have income in the accounting period.
+The Isle of Man economic substance requirements only apply to companies that have income in the accounting period.
 This is an important test as many pure equity and IP holding companies do not receive income and therefore the substance rules will not apply.

 Note the test is an income rather than profit test so the test is still passed by a loss making company with turnover.